Axiomatizations of Team Logics

-We begin the development of a proof system for team logic with the operators $\timp$ and $\negg$.
-They are purely truth-functional; hence we can only reason about Boolean combinations of classical formulas.
-The presented calculus for this is the system $\mathsf{Lift}$ or just $\sfL$ of \emph{lifted propositional axioms}, shown in \Cref{fig:boolean-axioms}.
-The axioms of $\sfL$ just reflect their propositional counterparts in $\sfH^0$, with exception of \Deriv{(L4)} which relates the propositional and the material implication.
-In this section it is shown how complete proof systems for flat logics $\calF$ can be augmented with $\sfL$ to obtain a complete system for $\calB(\calF)$.
+In this section, we develop a "template" proof system for $\calB(\cdot)$, viz.\ the system $\sfL$ \emph{(lifted propositional axioms)} depicted in Figure~\ref{fig:boolean-axioms}.
+The axioms of $\sfL$ mostly resemble their classical counterparts in $\sfH^0$.
+One exception is \Deriv{(L4)}, which relates the propositional and the team-semantical implication.
+We demonstrate that a complete proof system for a logic $\calF$ can be augmented with $\sfL$ to obtain a complete system for $\calB(\calF)$.
+This procedure, however, can only be a first step to full axiomatizations of $\QPTL$, $\MTL$ and $\FO(\negg)$, since clearly $\calB(\QPL) \subsetneq \QPTL$, $\calB(\ML) \subsetneq \MTL$, and $\calB(\FO) \subsetneq \FO(\negg)$.